browserengineering/book/book/intro.md

 modularization and abstraction.

-[^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---the function call or branching overhead---can have an unacceptable performance cost!
+[^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---a function call or branching overhead---can have an unacceptable performance cost!

 What makes a browser different from most massive code bases is their _urgency_.